 We have seen many: virtual assistants who eavesdrop (and transcribe) our conversations, social networks that transfer our data to propaganda companies, even robots spying on us in the hotel.

 And we will see more: pervasive technology combined with the internet of things is hungry for data, for our data.
 This Nightingale Project is yet another paradigm of this.

-At this point I have to believe that we don't care that much being "spied on" or "sold" to others: reactions are mild, even after the latest exploit brought to light by the Wall Street Journal.
+At this point I have to believe that we don't care that much about being "spied on" or "sold" to others: the reactions are mild, even after the latest exploit brought to light by the Wall Street Journal.

 The newspaper reports that Google is secretly aggregating millions of medical records from patients from 21 states in the United States, in a project called Nightingale.

 What is the purpose of the Nightingale Project?

 The Mountain View company collaborated with Ascension, a healthcare system, to collect this data and design AI and ML-based software that personalizes individual patient care, according to the Wall Street Journal.
 However, neither doctors nor patients were made aware of this practice.

 Google collects patient lab results, diagnoses, hospitalization records and other categories from Ascension — items that complete the entire health histories of millions of patients, including their full names and dates of birth.